 What Does the Engine Control Module Do?

-The engine control module unit (ECM) is an essential component of any modern vehicle.
-It monitors the conditions and performance of dozens of components across the car, ranging from the speed and temperature of the engine to the pressure in each fuel injector.
+The engine control module unit (ECM) is essential to any modern vehicle.
+It monitors the conditions and performance of dozens of car components, from the engine's speed and temperature to the pressure in each fuel injector.

-By constantly cross-referencing this vast network of sensors around the car with pre-programmed normal operating ranges, it can ensure that all components function as expected.
+Constantly cross-referencing this vast network of sensors around the car with pre-programmed normal operating ranges can ensure that all components function as expected.

 If anything goes wrong, the ECM can make adjustments to get back into balance or signal for a warning message on the dashboard.